-Introduction to Entehep 0.5mg Tablet
+Introduction to Entehep 0.5mg Tablets

 Entehep 0.5mg Tablet is an antiviral medication containing Entecavir, primarily used to treat chronic hepatitis B virus (HBV) infection in adults with compensated liver disease.
 By inhibiting the HBV DNA polymerase enzyme, Entecavir prevents viral replication, thereby reducing the amount of virus in the body and decreasing liver damage.